chips-blockchain/bet/compile.md

 # Compilation Guidelines

 You can either compile the project manually or run it using Docker.
+Compilation is pretty lengthy :)

 ## Docker

 All the dependencies have already been cloned/compiled in the docker container.

-Please refer to https://github.com/chips-blockchain/docs#docker for information on Docker.
+Please refer to https://github.com/chips-blockchain/docs for information on Docker.

 > Note: When you run this docker container, since we are sharing the host network with the docker container, make sure to stop the chips and ln nodes in the host node.